paradigmxyz/reth/book/developers/exex/hello-world.md

 ## What's next?

-Let's do something a bit more interesting, and see how you can track some state inside your ExEx.
+Let's do something a bit more interesting, and see how you can keep track of some state inside your ExEx.